 Qualifying For Mortgage With Direct Lender With No Overlays

 Not all lenders have the same guidelines.
 All lenders need to follow agency guidelines.
 FHA, VA, USDA, Fannie Mac, Freddie Mac are agencies.
 However, lenders can have higher lending standards than agency guidelines which are called overlays.
-Over 75% of our borrowers are folks who either gotten a last minute mortgage denial or are stressing with another lenders due to their overlays.
-Gustan Cho Associates at Loan Cabin Inc. has zero overlays on government and conventional loans.
+Over 75% of our borrowers are folks who either got a last-minute mortgage denial or are stressing with another lender due to their overlays.
+Gustan Cho Associates has zero overlays on government and conventional loans.
 We just go off agency guidelines and have no other higher lending requirements.
-Check out of 5 Star Zillow Reviews by our clients.
+Check out 5 Star Zillow Reviews by our clients.